krishangoyal12/Ecommerce_Follow_Along/README.md

 ***Milestone 4***: **Created and Configured Files**

-Created a User Model
+Created a User Model: Our mentor explained how a MODEL in MVC architecture works and how it interacts with database.
-Created a User Controller
+Created a User Controller: We got to know the purpose of a controller in MVC.
-Enable and Configure Multer
+Enable and Configure Multer: In the live session mentor told us what is a multer and what is it used for and how it can be configured to handle file uploads.